Volume 6 Student Services

 Entities Affected By This Policy

-All students and spouses of students receiving clinical services from Georgia Health Sciences University Student Health Service are affected by this policy.
+All students, faculty, and administrators at Georgia Health Sciences University are affected by this policy.

 Who Should Read This Policy

-All students/spouses receiving services from Georgia Health Sciences University Student Health Service, faculty, and the Georgia Health Sciences University Registrar and support staff must be aware of this policy.
+All students enrolled at Georgia Health Sciences University, its Registrar, faculty, and their support staff must be aware of this policy.

 |Director, Student Health Service||706-721-3448||http://www.georgiahealth.edu/shs/mailto:firstname.lastname@example.org|